highbyte/dotnet-6502/doc/APPS_SILKNET_NATIVE.md

 # UI

 ## Menu
-A togglebale main menu by pressing F6.
+A toggleable main menu by pressing F6.

 Start and stop of selected system.

 Configuration options of selected system.

    ## Monitor
-A togglebale machine code monitor window by pressing F12.
+A toggleable machine code monitor window by pressing F12.

 ## Stats
-A togglebale stats window by pressing F11.
+A toggleable stats window by pressing F11.